casid/jte/DOCUMENTATION.md

 ### Varargs

 The last parameter of a template can be a varargs parameter.
-For instance, if you created a tag to wrap elements in a list you could create something like `list.jte`:
+For instance, if you created a tag to wrap elements in a list, you could create a template such as `list.jte`:

 ```html
 @param String title